Skip to content

 pass = "ENC[aes://5w1UiRjWuVk53k96WfqEaGUYJ/Oje7zr8xmBeGa3ugI=]"

-Note that the cipherText obtained through AES encryption needs to be filled in completely.
-Here is a code example:
+Note that the ciphertext obtained through AES encryption needs to be fully filled in.
+Below is the code example:

 func AESEncrypt(key []byte, plaintext string) (string, error) {